-Tell mum or dad that there is a special gadget to control the temperature of the hot water in your house so that you don't get burned when you turn on the tap.
+Tell mum or dad that there is a special gadget to make sure the hot water in your house is not too hot - so that you don't get burned when you turn on the tap.

 is what some children wrote about burns

 "I got burnt when I touched the heater."
 Oliver